 My makeup is a few years out of date.
 I loved some of the colors when I first got them, but now they seem scary.
 I put on my makeup like I always used to, and I was horrified.
 Was I always scary and I just didn’t notice??
 Why did no one tell me I looked so awful?!
 Or did my face really change that much in the last 3-5 years?

-Naturally it was a bit of a shock to me.
+To put it lightly, it was a bit of a shock to me.

 I was temporarily scared away from trying makeup again.
 After taking a week or so to recover from the shock of discovering I’m actually a troll, I decided to do some analysis of this situation.
 There’s two factors I believe at play here.
 One is clearly I’m doing something wrong with my makeup.
 Regardless of whether I am a troll or not, there’s a makeup that can fix it.
 I’ve seen some pretty impressive before and afters, maybe I could learn some amazing techniques and join their ranks with my impressive makeup application.

 I suspected I might in fact be guilty of something I’ve noticed other women doing – clinging on to an outdated makeup technique from their youth.
 I’ve seen it in all ages and faces.
 Makeup trends change, just like clothing trends.
 While classics are always great and look good, some woman hang on to trends that are quite outdated.
 The makeup equivalent of wearing the teeny ruffled mini and spaghetti strap shirt of the Mean Girls era.
 I wore that outfit back then, too.
 But if I wore it now, I’d look a bit out of touch.
-Sure, I could wear it, say it’s my style and everyone else is just a hater, but it would just look bad.
+Sure, I could wear it, say it’s my new Y2K style and everyone else is just a hater, but it would just look bad.
 It wouldn’t be flattering and it would look like I’m trying to be a teenager.
 I’m way past that stage of my life, I’m in my thirties and I want to flatter the way I look now.

 A while ago, I was talking to a friend about this, and she made a comment that made me think.
 “Women do their makeup the same as when they felt they were in their most beautiful stage of life.”
 I think she is right – a lot of us did feel the most beautiful when we were teenagers and early 20’s.
 So that’s how we do our makeup, as if we were still teenagers or in our early 20’s.
 It looked beautiful then, so we just continue to think it’s beautiful.